HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_proxy_docker.md

-# Configuring Docker to use a proxy server for push messaging {#t_proxy_Safelinx .task}
+# Configuring Docker and Podman to use a proxy server for push messaging {#t_proxy_Safelinx .task}

 When Sametime proxy interacts with mobile devices \(phones, pads, watches, and cars\), it sends notifications through push networks such as Apple's "APNS" and Google's "FCM."
-To send APNS or FCM messages through a proxy server in Docker, follow these steps:
+To send APNS or FCM messages through a proxy server in Docker or Podman, follow these steps:

+The Docker and Podman commands are similar.
+The only difference is that docker precedes the command when issued in a Docker environment and podman precedes the name in a Podman environment.
+Example commands used in the Sametime documentation are shown using Docker.
+For Podman, change docker to podman.

 1. Update the following values in your custom.env file.